 The purpose of the Wetland Resource Protection District is to promote development that is compatible with the sensitive environmental features of the designated Wetland Resource Protection Areas on the Priest Cove.
 It generally allows similar types of uses as the Agricultural Districts, but offers slightly more flexibility in residential and recreational uses.
-Many of the uses allowed in the MU Districts are allowed by special permits in the WRP District.
-In addition, the WRP District basically includes the Atlas Tack site which was an EPA superfund site that has been cleaned up to the industrial level.
+Many of the uses allowed in the MU Districts are allowed by Special Permits in the WRP District.
+In addition, the WRP District basically includes the Atlas Tack site which was an EPA Superfund site that has been cleaned up to the industrial level with institutional controls now in place.